- 6.01: Scope of Practice

 6.03: Use of Titles in Firm Advertising

-- Pursuant to M.G.L. c.
-112 Section 187, a firm, partnership, corporation, professional association or group may not be licensed and may not be represented or identified as a licensed or certified real estate appraiser.
+(2) Pursuant to M.G.L. c.
+112, §187, a firm, partnership, corporation, professional association or group may not be licensed and may not be represented or identified as a licensed or certified real estate appraiser.

 6.04: Records Retention

-A licensee shall retain originals or true copies of all written contracts engaging his or her services for real property appraisal work, and all reports and supporting data assembled and formulated by the appraiser in preparing such reports for a period of five (5) years, commencing upon the date that the appraisal is submitted to the client, or such longer period date as may be required by M.G.L. c.
-112, § 193, and USPAP.
+A Licensee shall retain originals or true copies of all written contracts engaging his or her services for real property appraisal work, and all reports and supporting data assembled and formulated by the appraiser in preparing such reports for a period of five (5) years, commencing upon the date that the appraisal is submitted to the client.
+If the appraiser is notified within such five year period that the appraisal report is involved in litigation, the five year period for the retention of records shall commence upon the date of the final disposition of such litigation.
+For purposes of this requirement, notification of a Board complaint or adjudicatory action shall be deemed litigation.
+If a conflict exists between this section, M.G.L. c.
+112, §193, or USPAP, whichever provision requiring retention of records the longest shall govern.

 264 CMR 6.00: M.G.L. c.
 13, § 92; c.
 112, §§ 173 through 195.